Anchorsify/Anchorsify.github.io/_pages/Mist.md

  - Area: PDB * 2 Yards
  - Speed: 25
  - Skeletal Modifications: Any two
+ - Tags: Piercing

-Effects:  This technique deals Piercing damage.
-Even if someone dodges this technique, they do not escape its area; they simply avoid being skewered by the bone spires erupting from the ground.
+Effects: Even if someone dodges this technique, they do not escape its area; they simply avoid being skewered by the bone spires erupting from the ground.

 You may move anywhere in the radius as a Speed 0 action; You can also increase the Speed of any action by 4 to make it a Surprise Attack (which does not increase its damage).
 By melding into and out of the bones you can remove any Immobilization penalties from effects which restrain or cage you (so not those from poison, genjutsu, etc.) as a Speed 4 action.
 While inside your bone field, you may attempt to Hide; when you Hide, you begin at Stealth 2.